GoogleChrome/web.dev/src/site/content/en/blog/pwa-url-handler/index.md

 ## What is PWAs as URL Handlers? {: #what }

-Imagine you chat with a friend using an instant messenger application like Messages on macOS and you talk about music.
+Imagine you are chatting with a friend using an instant messenger application like Messages on macOS and you are talking about music.
 Further imagine you both have the `music.example.com` PWA installed on your devices.
 If you want to share your favorite track for your friend to enjoy, you can send them a deep link like `https://music.example.com/rick-astley/never-gonna-give-you-up`.
 Since this link is pretty long, the developers of `music.example.com` may have decided to add an additional short link to each track, like, for example, `https://🎵.example.com/r-a/n-g-g-y-u`.

-PWA as URL Handlers is a proposal that allows apps like `music.example.com` to register themselves as URL handlers for URLs that match patterns like `music.example.com`, `*.music.example.com`, or `🎵.example.com`, so that links from outside of the PWA, for example, from an instant messenger application or an email client, open in the installed PWA rather than in a browser tab.
+PWA as URL Handlers allows apps like `music.example.com` to register themselves as URL handlers for URLs that match patterns like `music.example.com`, `*.music.example.com`, or `🎵.example.com`, so that links from outside of the PWA, for example, from an instant messenger application or an email client, open in the installed PWA rather than in a browser tab.

-The PWA as URL Handlers proposal consists of two additions:
+PWA as URL Handlers consists of two additions:

-1. The `"url_handlers"` Web App Manifest member.
+1. The `"url_handlers"` web app manifest member.
 1. The `web-app-origin-association` file format for validating out-of-scope URL associations.

 ### Suggested use cases for PWAs as URL Handlers {: #use-cases }